abraspin/abraspin/README.md

 ---
 #### I'm Abraham, an engineer-turned-developer.
-I currently live in Austin and I'm looking for work!
+I currently live in Austin.

 - Mechanical Engineering from University of Wisconsin - Madison
 - Full-Stack Web Development from University of Texas - Austin Coding Bootcamp